 It's a simple matter of power.We know that people in power want to hold on to that power and increase it.
 What could be better than convincing people that you have access to even greater knowledge and power than they can see in you? - knowledge and power that can be available to them only through you. |

-My guess is, it's mostly the last of those.
+My guess is, it's mostly the last of those three.

 Take a look at the effects religions have had on the world and people.
 Religions have started wars, killed people, told people to kill others and themselves, tortured and killed animals, supported tyranny and slavery, oppressed women, persecuted minorities, interfered with scientific progress, encouraged overpopulation, discouraged environmental responsibility, extorted money and property, taught guilt, shame, and self hatred.